andre4freelance/microcloud/singelnode/README.md

     parent: 'ens19'
 ```

 Make sure to set the `parent` to the interface connected to your MikroTik router.
+Ensure that the VLAN is configured on the MikroTik device.

 ![Create Network](images/create-network-vlan100.png)